Spring Sale — Up To £230 Off

 Types of Tap Washers

-Cone washers are slightly tapered discs made from rubber or felt with an adhesive backing.
-They fit snugly into the valve seat on a tap and provide extra sealing power due to their taper shape.
-These washers have better resistance to clogging than flat washers, making them ideal for use in low-flow taps where leakage is less likely to occur.
-The downside to cone washers is that they can be difficult to install due to their taper shape.
+• Cone Washers: Slightly tapered rubber or felt discs with an adhesive backing.
+Fit snugly into the valve seat and provide extra sealing power.
+Best for low-flow taps.
+Downside: can be difficult to install due to their shape.

 Tools Needed for Changing a Tap Washer